 - Inter-disciplinary Scope

 Artists, theologians, cultural anthropologists, missionaries, musicians, historians, pastors, and sociologists all have unique insights into ways Christians may worship God more profoundly.
 The Institute promotes active discussions among practitioners of several disciplines.

 The Institute respects and cultivates the strengths of the Reformed, evangelical tradition in which Calvin University and Calvin Theological Seminary stand, as well as to engage Christians in other traditions.

 - Constructive Purpose

 The Institute encourages public worship that is both spiritually vital and theologically rooted, that has both integrity and relevance, and resists unnecessary divisions over worship styles.

 Range and Scope of Programming

-Funding for the basic operation of CICW is provided by Calvin College.
+Funding for the basic operation of CICW is provided by Calvin University.
 We are also grateful for generous grants from Lilly Endowment Inc. and the Luce Foundation, which have allowed us to significantly increase the range and scope of our programming.